voltrb/volt/Readme.md

 Pages HTML is written in a handlebars-like template language.
 Volt uses data flow/reactive programming to automatically and intelligently propagate changes to the DOM (or any other code wanting to know when a value updates).
 When something in the DOM changes, Volt intelligently updates only the nodes that need to be changed.

 See some demo videos here:
+** Note: These videos are outdated, new videos coming tomorrow.
  - [Volt Todos Example](https://www.youtube.com/watch?v=6ZIvs0oKnYs)
  - [Build a Blog with Volt](https://www.youtube.com/watch?v=c478sMlhx1o)
  - [Reactive Values in Volt](https://www.youtube.com/watch?v=yZIQ-2irY-Q)